asiekierka/swanshell/docs/content/user/witch.md

 6. To preserve any `rom0` file system changes (added/removed files), you *must* exit FreyaOS first.
 Press `START` to suspend the shell, then `Y3` to reboot.
 7. To update/replace the BIOS or OS, press `B` and select *Tools -> Witch -> Replace BIOS* or *Replace OS*.
 New versions of swanshell contain updated AthenaBIOS versions, but they are not installed automatically.

+Note that, being a reimplementation, AthenaBIOS may have compatibility issues compared to FreyaBIOS.
+If you run into any issues, please report them [here](https://github.com/OpenWitch/AthenaOS/issues).
+You can also swap between the two BIOSes at any time.

 ### Saving file system changes

 Under FreyaOS, it is **required** to exit the OS in order to save WW file system contents to the removable storage card.
 This is because, while on-cartridge SRAM